jakobtorben/opm-linear-solver-lab/README.md

 # opm-linear-solver-lab
 Experimental playground for testing out linear solvers in OPM Flow.

+## Linear System in OPM Flow

+OPM Flow uses a Newton-Raphson method for solving reservoir simulation equations.
+At each Newton iteration, a linear system is solved:

+`J(yn) Δy = -R(yn)`

+where:

+- `J(yn)` is the Jacobian matrix — derivatives of residual equations with respect to primary variables
+- `-R(yn)` is the right-hand side (rhs) — the negative of the residual vector evaluated at the current Newton state
+- `Δy` is the correction/update vector — not the full solution

+The correction vector `Δy` is initialized to zero before calling the iterative solver, which computes the update to apply: `yn+1 = yn + Δy`.

+**Note on wells**: By default, OPM Flow uses a Schur complement approach to handle well equations separately from the reservoir system.
+This tool requires the well contributions to be explicitly included in the Jacobian matrix, which can be enabled in opm flow with `--matrix-add-well-contributions=true`.
+This ensures the benchmarked system matches the complete linearized problem.

 ## Compiling
 We assume you have opm and dune in your prefix path.
 Compiling should just be